loganthorneloe/ml-road-map/README.md

 These resources are aggregated from the best ML educators.
 I've linked to the authors as much as possible.
 Please support them. **Feedback/suggestions/corrections** are always welcome and appreciated.

 If you're less interested in the technical details of machine learning and want to know more about how machine learning will affect you as a consumer, [I've written an article just for that](https://societysbackend.com/p/ml-is-bananas).
+You can also check out the [Google AI Essentials Course](https://www.coursera.org/google-learn/ai-essentials/?action=enroll&utm_campaign=sou--google__med--blog__cam--ai-launch__geo--US__con--kw&utm_medium=institutions&utm_source=google) learn how to use generative AI to boost your productivity.

 **This road map will be updated as new learning resources are created and new ML topics emerge.** Let's get started!